kristiyan-filipov/cold-outreach/README.md

 2. Go to the board you wish to upload to
 3. Copy the ID of the board from the URL.
 (The number after "/boards/")

-Next to get your token and group ID:
+Next to get your token:
 1. Click on your profile
 2. Go to "Developers"
 3. Copy your token from the "My access tokens" section.